-Rebekah Hollwedel, Homeless Programs Specialist
+Rebekah Hollwedel, Homeless Programs Specialist, No Phone Number Available

 In the City of Spokane, people experiencing homelessness are provided services that target their barriers and needs to achieving housing stability.
 This is done through what is called a “Continuum of Care”, or CoC.
 Spokane’s CoC provides a suite of services for people experiencing homelessness that is supported through multiple local, State, and Federal funding sources.
 The CoC is governed by a Board made up of local government, service providers, stakeholders, and people who have experienced homelessness.
 The Board is guided by the United States Department of Housing and Urban Development (HUD) and the United States Interagency Council on Homelessness (USICH) national goals in ending homelessness amongst those who are chronically homeless, veterans, unaccompanied youth, and households with and without children to tailor our community’s crisis response system to the needs of our community members facing a vulnerable place in their lives.
 The CoC Board is designed to promote community-wide planning, strategic use of resources for addressing homelessness, and to improve coordination and integration with mainstream resources and other programs targeted to people experiencing homelessness.
 The Board also provides community leadership to further our goals around improving data collection and performance measurement and, ultimately, tailoring our suite of services to address the challenges the community faces by utilizing our strengths and leveraging partnerships and community support.